Lightness of Being in Ladakh

 We will email you an invoice (via PayPal) about a week before each due date.

 If you prefer to have your own room, the single supplement is $499 USD and will be added to your last payment.
 (Click here to understand why this single supplement is necessary).
-Please note that we cannot guarantee you a roommate for this trip, and if
+Please note that we cannot guarantee you a roommate for this trip, and if you room alone, you will be responsible for the single supplement.

 - Roundtrip airfare from Delhi to Leh